 6. Finding hidden social media costs

-This is the number-one barrier to scaling.
-Some CMOs and CEOs don’t see the full picture of social media costs.
-This makes ROI look very high when there are actually hidden costs in other departments or programs.
+This is the number one barrier to scaling.
+Some CMOs and CEOs don’t see the full picture of social media costs, which makes ROI look very high when there are actually hidden costs in other departments or programs.
 As these high costs emerge in your budget, they can kill an internal social media program before it can add value to your marketing efforts.

 The bottom line